burhanuday/razorsharp/README.md

 Work in progress

+- If you are developer, help by contributing to the codebase.
+Contributions can be bug fixes, support for new components, or documentation improvements.

+- If you are a designer, help by pointing out bugs, suggesting improvements, or by creating a logo/cover image for Figma 😅.

 ## Current status

 Will shortly be moving this to GitHub projects.
 This is a work in progress